 Asian males cast as “unattractive.”
 The US media has a long history of presenting the Asian male as a Eunuch—it is a lingering representation that has made the transition to cinematic castration.
 Asian men are portrayed either as asexual, sexually inferior or effeminate according to western notions of sexuality — never sexually desirable to females.
 There may be no more than four instances in Hollywood's entire history, where an East Asian male has been allowed to consummate a relationship with a Caucasian woman.
 Asian men are almost never positively paired with women of any race.
 Asian males are often cast as being lonely and unattractive and resorting to deceit or to breaking social protocol in their attempt to get a Caucasian woman in bed (such as in Fargo).

 Negative perceptions on the desirability of Asian men have real-life repercussions on relationships.
-The statistics for 2010 show that in the US—considered the biggest melting pot in the world—Asian males are far less desirable than Asian females.
-Asian males are the least-preferred partner for all other ethnicities in the US.
+Dating and marriage statistics indicate that in the US—considered the biggest melting pot in the world—Asian males are far less desirable than Asian females.
+Asian males are among the least-preferred partners of all other ethnicities in the US.